Italian PM says will resign if coalition squabbles persist

-Italian Prime Minister Giuseppe Conte on Monday said he was ready to resign unless the two parties in the governing populist coalition -- the League and the Five Star Movement -- stopped squabbling.
+Italian Prime Minister Giuseppe Conte said Monday he was ready to resign unless the two parties in the governing populist coalition -- the League and the Five Star Movement -- stopped squabbling.

 "I am asking both these political forces to make a choice and tell me if they still want to honour the government's obligations," he said.
 If not, "I will simply end my mandate."